 Looking to mingle with more natives than foreigners, then head to this easygoing port town on the Atlantic coast.
 Smack in the middle between Casablanca and Essaouira, El Jadida is a relaxing getaway from the big city life with still plenty to see and do.
 Since it’s located right on the coast, there are plenty of beaches to soak up sun rays or cool off in the ocean.
 Mazagan Beach offers plenty of opportunities for sports activities like surfing or a camel ride plus quad biking adventures to heighten your sunset experience.

 The Mazagan Fortress is an old Portuguese military fortress built during the 16th century and located in the oldest part of the city.
-You can stroll along the ramparts at sunset for some amazing ocean views.
+You can stroll along the ramparts at sunset for some fantastic ocean views.
 The Portuguese Cistern is a spectacular structure with 25 pillars that support high, vaulted ceilings.
 Built in 1514 for military purposes, this underground water reservoir is a cultural gem with a spooky atmosphere.
 Sunlight peeks through a hole in the roof and shadows reflect off the water adding to the eerie ambiance.
-Checkout the cistern museum that is adjacent to the building to learn more about its history and the culture of Morocco.
+Check out the cistern museum that is adjacent to the building to learn more about its history and the culture of Morocco.

 Stroll through the Marche Central d’ El Jadida to shop for fresh produce and meats or just to browse the local merchandise.
 Wander around the Port d’el Jadida to get a sense of what daily life is like here for many locals who rely on fishing as their livelihood.
 Early mornings are where the action is and you can see what’s been caught out on the water.
 Another historical landmark to see is the Sidi Bouafi Lighthouse.
 Built in 1916 by German prisoners of war, this structure continues to function as a lighthouse even today.
 For the active and curious, you can hike up to the top by climbing its 248 steps and be rewarded with an incredible panoramic view of the vicinity.

-These small towns will give you a unique glimpse into the culture of Morocco and possibly inspire you to discover more off the beaten path places around this exotic country.
+These small towns will give you a unique glimpse into the culture of Morocco and possibly inspire you to discover more off-the-beaten-path places around this exotic country.